How to Start a Private Investigation Business in California (2026)

 California Franchise Tax

 All California LLCs are subject to an annual $800 franchise tax payable to the Franchise Tax Board.
-Good news: the first taxable year is exempt from this fee.
-Starting in year two, the $800 is due annually by April 15, regardless of whether your business earns any income.
+There is no first-year exemption — the $800 is due annually by April 15, regardless of whether your business earns any income.

 Step 6: Obtain the PI Company License from BSIS